CURRICULAR FOCUS AREAS:

 Independent Living Skills

-- Vocational training is important to increase each student’s independence.
-Most job placements are in the community.
-Job coaches support student growth in work completion, work behavior, communication skills, following directions, problem solving, and much more.
+- Vocational training and job experience are an important way to increase each student’s independence.
+Our young adults participate in community-based job experiences daily.
+Our job coaches support student growth in work completion, work behavior, communication skills, following directions, problem solving, and much more.

 Accessing the Community